 The Craftsman CMES610 Jigsaw comes with a variable speed trigger.
 It can provide you with cutting speeds of up to 3,000 SPM.
 It features four orbital settings that allow you to manage aggressive cutting.
 Whether you cut curves or straight lines, it’s suitable for various materials with different densities.

-- Better control to cut through different materials
+- The superior control it offers allows me to cut through diverse materials with precision.

-- Versatility and compatibility with T and U shank blades
+- Its compatibility with both T and U shank blades adds to its versatility.

 9. Hammerhead HAJS048 Jigsaw